CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/plugin-configuration.md

     }
     ```

-3. Than we just need to replace line where we set Task priority to
+3. Then, we just need to replace line where we set Task priority to

     ```csharp
     toDoTask.U_Priority = GetDefaultPriority();